Hear the show in RealAudio

 (Bronco Buster 1947)

-Shot Jackson & His String Band I'm Trading You in on a Later Model Rockin' Hillbilly, Volume 8
+Shot Jackson & His String Band I'm Trading You in on a Later Model Favoriting Rockin' Hillbilly, Volume 8

 (Cactus 1952)